Palmyra, New Jersey

 Palmyra is governed under the Borough form of New Jersey municipal government.
 The government consists of a Mayor and a Borough Council comprising six council members, with all positions elected at large.
 A Mayor is elected directly by the voters to a four-year term of office.
 The Borough Council consists of six members elected to serve three-year terms on a staggered basis, with two seats coming up for election each year.

-As of 2013, the Mayor of Palmyra is Karen A. Scheffler, Esq.
-Council President is David Dorworth and the other members of Borough Council are Michele Dobbs, Robert Bostock, Howard Norcross and Carol Riener.
+As of 2020, the Mayor of Palmyra is Gina Ragomo Tait.
+Council President is Tim Howard and the other members of Borough Council are Bernadette Russell, Brandon Allmond, Michelle McCann, Farrah Jenkins and Dr. Laura Craig Cloud.

 Federal, state and county representation